dhis2/dhis2-identity/README.md

 ### Communication
 ![dhis2 Typography][typo]

-The same font should be used across all communication platforms: DHIS2 website, academy materials etc (but not in software interface).
-The font used is the open-source Rubik from Google Fonts.
+The same fonts should be used across all communication platforms: DHIS2 website, academy materials etc (but not in software

+### Brand Font
+The brand font should be used to help identify DHIS2.
+It should be used as titles, headlines and all areas where it is important to identify the brand.
+Need a font for large amounts of text?
+Use Lato, (see below).
+The brand font used is the open-source Rubik from Google Fonts.
 [Download Rubik](https://github.com/dhis2/identity/tree/master/fonts)

+### Text-heavy font
+In places where Rubik is not a suitable font, for example large amounts of text, use Lato as a body font.
+Lato is open-source, available from Google Fonts.
+[Download Lato](https://fonts.google.com/specimen/Lato).

-Note: Rubik font should not be used in software interfaces (eg. in the main DHIS2 apps), it is the specified as DHIS2 typography for external elements only.
+Note: Rubik/Lato font should not be used in software interfaces (eg. in the main DHIS2 apps), it is the specified as DHIS2 typography for external elements only.

 ### DHIS2 Logo